Axway/amplify-central/content/en/docs/get_actionable_insights/_index.md

 weight: 525
 date: 2022-02-04
 ---
-This topic explains how to get insights about your API program, API environments, and APIs.
+Get insights about your API program, API environments, and APIs.

 ## Business Insights dashboards